y-fletch/ocplugins/README.md

 * Equip Dramen/Lunar staff if required
 * Use more than one click per tick for fastest trips (not required)

+## OC Bwans

+Perfect 1-tick Karambwan cooking, ~1m xp/hr

+### Setup

+* Run the plugin near any range/fire with a bank nearby

 ## OC Clicker

-Auto-clicker that doesn't need mouse inputs
+Auto-clicker that doesn't need mouse focus.

 ### Features